Passenger Cargo ship Aranui 3 - Photo Copyright: Compagnie Polynesienne de Transport Maritime.

 Restrictions and Requirements:

-- The freighter company and/or travel agent will provide the details of
+The freighter company and/or travel agent will provide the details of the requirements.

 Passenger Freighter Operators